USAG Rheinland-Pfalz strengthens law enforcement ties at the Bad Dürkheim Wine Festival

+KAISERSLAUTERN, Germany – The world's largest wine festival offered more than just Weinschorle, bratwursts and rides this year.

-U.S. Army Garrison Rheinland-Pfalz’s law enforcement division, under the Directorate of Emergency Services (DES) and German Polizei Festival in a joint operation at the Bad Dürkheim Wine Festival on Sept.
-6 to strengthen relationships between DES’ law enforcement and its German counterparts.
+U.S. Army Garrison Rheinland-Pfalz’s law enforcement division, under the Directorate of Emergency Services (DES), participated in joint security operations with local German Polizei, German federal agencies, the 92nd Military Police Company and the Air Force’s 569th U.S. Forces Police Squadron during the Bad Dürkheim Wurstmarkt (Wine Festival) on weekends from Sept.
+6 to 16 to safeguard the community and festival goers.

+“With a festival attracting over 600,000 visitors from around the world annually, to include many Americans, it's our responsibility to provide support to our German police counterparts at both the local and federal levels in a combined and partnered effort to protect our shared communities,” said Master Sgt.
+Witer Gonzalez, NCOIC for DES.
+“We’ve patrolled the wine festival alongside German police for over a decade, and we will continue this partnership for many years to come,” he added.

+The Bad Dürkheim Wurstmarkt is an annual event, typically held between the first and third weeks of September.
+DES law enforcement teams traditionally conduct joint operations there every weekend in collaboration with the Kaiserslautern Gaustraße Polizei.
+These operations focus on dismounted patrols aimed at crime prevention, expanding patrols beyond the Altstadt (old city) to other areas of the Stadtzentrum (city centers) where a series of larcenies involving unsecured private and government vehicles have been reported in the past.

 |Date Taken: